 Thalassemia is a genetic blood disorder which can result in severe health complications if not managed properly.
 Each year many children in Bangladesh are born with thalassemia — a preventable blood disorder.

-Yes, volunteering is encouraged.
-On the website visitors are invited to “Join as Volunteer”.
+Yes, anyone can be our volunteer.
+On the website visitors are invited to “Join as Volunteer” under the "Get Involved" menu.
 You can contact BTPWA via their contact details for more information.
+Volunteers will honored with certificates and token of appreciation.

 Address: 110 Aliza Tower (3rd Floor), Fakirapool, Motijheel, Dhaka, Bangladesh.

-Yes — the organisation runs awareness campaigns, carrier screening programmes (to help identify carriers of the gene) and outreach via schools, colleges and community events.
+Yes — the organisation runs awareness campaigns, carrier screening programmes (to help identify carriers of the gene) and outreach via schools, colleges, universities, offices and community events.

 Yes — the website has a “News” section and a “Publications” section where recent updates, featured media coverage and events are shared.